vladavilov/playground/risk-analytics-agent/ai_docs/3_core_logic/FinancialCalculationService.md

   - `downside_price_volatility`: `float` - The calculated trailing daily downside volatility.

 **Business Rule: Populating `metric_type`**
-- **Purpose:** To provide a human-readable description of the calculation methodology for the downside price volatility metric, selected as trailing 5D or 20D for day-to-day risk monitoring.
 - **BR-20:** The `metric_type` field for each `downside_price_volatility` object **shall** be populated with a string that clearly describes the calculation methodology.
   - For the 5-day calculation, the value **shall** be `"Trailing 5D Downside Volatility (Log-Returns)"`.
   - For the 20-day calculation, the value **shall** be `"Trailing 20D Downside Volatility (Log-Returns)"`.

-### 4.9.
+### 4.11.
 Methodology: Security Details Enrichment
 - **Purpose:** To enrich and structure the `security_details` object by mapping data from the `SecurityMaster` input and deriving new attributes based on business logic.
 - **BR-21: `security_details` Population:** The fields within the `security_details` output object **shall** be populated as follows:
     - **Direct Mappings:**